coreyarms/mysql-types-generator/README.md

 - `output` : **Required** - the path to a directory where all the type files will be created. ***WARNING: This directory will be emptied and overwritten.***
 - `suffix` : Optional - a string appended to the PascalCase Type name (`PO` in the example refers to `Persistence Object` but you should use whatever convention you wish)
 - `ignoreTables` : Optional - a list of tables to ignore; types won't be generated for these
+- `overrides` : Optional - a list of columns where the column type in the database is ignored and the specified `columnType` is used instead
+  - `columnType` can be any of the `mysql` column types, e.g. `varchar`, `json`, etc. Check the file `src/getColumnDataType.ts` in this repo for a list

 Run this file after running your database migrations.
 For example with `knex` :